Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

 The elliptically distributed data can be expressed as

-where $\omega$ is a positive random scalar, $\fZ$ is a $p$-dimensional random vector from $N(\mathbf{0}, \boldsymbol{\Sigma})$, and further~$\omega$ and $\fZ$ are independent of each other.
+where $\omega$ is a positive random scalar, $\fZ$ is a $p$-dimensional random vector from $N(\mathbf{0}, \fI)$, and further~$\omega$ and $\fZ$ are independent of each other.
 It is a natural generalization of the multivariate normal distribution, and contains many widely used distributions as special cases including the multivariate $t$-distribution, the symmetric multivariate Laplace distribution and the symmetric multivariate stable distribution.
 See \cite{FangK90} for further details.

 One of our motivations of this study arises from the wide applicability of the elliptical distribution.
-For example, in finance, the heavy-tailedness of stock returns has been extensively studied, dating back at least to \cite{fama1965behavior} and \cite{mandelbrot1967variation}. {Accommodating both heavy-tailedness and flexible shapes makes} the elliptical distribution a more admissible candidate for stock-return models than the Gaussian distribution; see, e.g., \cite{owen83} and \cite{bingham2002semi}. \cite{mcneil05} state that ``elliptical distributions ... provided far superior models to the multivariate normal for daily and weekly US stock-return data" and that ``multivariate return data for groups of returns of similar type often look roughly elliptical." {The elliptical distribution has also been used in modeling genomics data (\cite{LIMSYrobustmicroarray03}, \cite{posekany2011biological}), sonar data (\cite{sonarZhaoLiu14}), and bioimaging data (\cite{han2017eca}).}
+The ``mixture coefficient'' $\omega$ can feature heteroskedasticity that are widely present in real data.
+Furthermore, just like the ARCH (\cite{Engle82}) and GARCH (\cite{Bollerslev86}) models, the marginal distribution of $\fY$ is a mixture of normal hence heavy-tailed.
+Therefore, the elliptical distribution can feature both heteroskedasticity and heavy-tailedness.
+In finance, stock returns have been extensively documented to exhibit such two features, dating back at least to \cite{fama1965behavior} and \cite{mandelbrot1967variation}. {Accommodating heteroskedasticity and heavy-tailedness makes} the elliptical distribution a more admissible candidate for stock-return models than the Gaussian distribution; see, e.g., \cite{owen83} and \cite{bingham2002semi}. \cite{mcneil05} state that ``elliptical distributions ... provided far superior models to the multivariate normal for daily and weekly US stock-return data" and that ``multivariate return data for groups of returns of similar type often look roughly elliptical."